Bachelor in Health Administration Programs in NH

 Earning Your Bachelor’s in Healthcare Administration in New Hampshire

 Ready to earn a Bachelor’s degree in health administration?
 Think about all the skills you can develop in this field of study.
 After completing a rigorous curriculum of courses laid out by your school, you can cap off your degree with an internship, an externship, or a capstone project.
 Courses that may make up the first part of your program include Health Care Policy, Medical Terminology, Medical Administration, Health Information Technology, Developing Care Organizations, and Health Administration Seminar.
 In your internship or externship experience, you may work in several different health care settings or you may choose one place to work that suits your long-term career goals.

 Higher education is extremely important in New Hampshire, which is why there are so many scholarships and grants set up for health care administration students.
 Make the most of these opportunities to minimize your educational expenses.
 The New Hampshire Charitable Foundation funds dozens of scholarships each year.
 Scholarships worth $1,000 to $5,000 are available through the New Hampshire Long Term Care Foundation.

 Furthermore, consider joining a group like the New Hampshire Medical Group Management Association.
 This association funds scholarships, sets up networking events, and helps members stay up-to-date on industry standards and changes.

 Working With Your Bachelor’s in Health Administration in New Hampshire

 As a health care management professional in New Hampshire, you may benefit from a very strong job outlook and a wide salary range.
-O*Net reports an average salary of $86,700 per year throughout the state.
-Job openings in this field are expected to increase by 24% through 2022 (O*Net, 2012).
+The average yearly medical manager salary in the state is $120,490.
+Statewide job openings in this field are projected to increase by 17 percent between 2018 and 2028.